Dogmovers operates the largest Independent Road Based Pet Transport network in Australia!

-- Road Transport services many towns not serviced by the airlines, saving you hours of travel to deliver or collect your pet.
+- Our Road Transport services cover many towns not serviced by the airlines, saving hours of travel to deliver or collect your pet.

 - Even if you live close to a major city, Road transport can still often save you many hours of travel to and from the airport.

 - By Road we can move Large dogs that the Airlines will sometimes not accept due to limitations at some airports.

 - To many locations Road Transport can be substantially cheaper than air travel.

-- Road Transport does not require that you buy or hire a crate for travel, as the cages are built into our vehicles and floats.
+- Road Transport does not require that you buy or hire a crate for travel, cages are built into our vehicles and floats.

 - Our drivers are with, and responsible for, your pet for the whole journey.

-- Road Transport does take longer but we are able to check and care for your pet during the journey.
+- Road Transport can take longer but we are able to check and care for your pet during the journey.

-- Your pet is not subjected to the strange and stressful noises and surroundings of the airport.
+- Your pet is not subjected to the strange and stressful surroundings of the warehouse and airport.

-- Your pet is not subjected to the extreme noises (both volume and pitch) experienced as a result being loaded and unloaded close to jet engines (often while they are being warmed up)
+- Your pet is not subjected to the high noise (volume and pitch) as a of result being loaded and unloaded close to jet engines.

-- Many pets are used to travelling by car, and are much more relaxed when they arrive at their destination.
+- Most pets are used to travelling by car, and are very relaxed travelling in our vehicles & floats.

 - Dogs are routinely walked and toileted during the trip and always have water available.

-- Road transport can be a positive social experience for your dog.
+- Road transport alongside other animals can be a positive social experience for your dog.